Abhaya Kshethram is a home for physically and mentally challenged orphans, destitute women and aged people in Tirupati, Andhra Pradesh, India.

-Residents of the home are provided with basic necessities of life as food, water, clothing, shelter, medicine, treatment and therapy with love and care.
+Residents of the home are provided with basic necessities such as food, water, clothing, shelter, medicine, treatment and therapy with love and care.

 Home is run in the spirit of service to God through service to humanity.